Robbo (video game): Reception

 The Epic Puzzle Pack was reviewed in 1994 in Dragon #206 by Sandy Petersen in the "Eye of the Monitor" column.
 Petersen gave the compilation 3 out of 5 stars.

 Legacy

 On 30 June 2000 Avalon published an enhanced remake for Windows titled Robbo Millennium.
 This game contained all the original Atari levels plus more, totalling at 130, along with updated graphics and sound, and a prerendered 3D intro.
 As of 2014 the game is available for purchase both as a boxed CD and as digital download.

-On 25 June 2006, after obtaining approval from the rights holders, Maciej Miąsik released the three games from Epic Puzzle Pack, including The Adventures of Robbo, through the Classic DOS Games website under the Creative Commons BY-SA 2.5 license as freeware.
+On 25 June 2006, after obtaining approval from the rights holders, Maciej Miąsik released the three games from Epic Puzzle Pack, including The Adventures of Robbo, through the Classic DOS Games website as freeware under the Creative Commons BY-SA 2.5 license.

 In 2010 the original Robbo game was ported to iOS by U-Play Interactive in close cooperation with Janusz Pelc, and published under the title iRobbo.

+On 30 April 2026, Robbo, The Adventures of Robbo and Robbo Millenium were re-released on GOG.com, with the first two being freeware.